On 3rd November 2022 the Monetary Policy Committee (MPC) voted to increase the Bank of England (BoE) Base Rate from 2.25% to 3.00%.

 What was the previous Bank of England Rate change?

 The previous Bank of England Base Rate change was from 1.75% to 2.25% on 22nd September 2022.

 What happens if the Bank of England Base Rate changes again in the future?

 We would need to review the impact of any further Bank Rate changes in the context of the market and other economic factors at any such time.

 When could the Base Rate change again in the future?

-The base rate will change when the Bank Monetary Policy Committee determines that the UK economy needs to adjust to remain stable and sustainable.
+The Base Rate will change when the when the Monetary Policy Committee determines that the UK economy needs to adjust to remain stable and sustainable.

-The Bank of England’s Monetary Policy Committee regularly reviews the base rate (presently eight times a year) to determine whether a change is required.
+The Bank of England’s Monetary Policy Committee regularly reviews the Base Rate (normally monthly) to determine whether a change is required.